pactflow/katacoda-workshops/pactflow-can-i-deploy-js-v3/step4.md

    ```

 1. `npm run publish`{{execute}}
-1. Go to your Pactflow dashboard and check that a new contract has appeared
+1. Go to your PactFlow dashboard and check that a new contract has appeared

 Your dashboard should look something like this: